uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 These results suggest a conservative prediction strategy (preferring false alarms over missed detections).
 In the context of accident analysis, this bias is acceptable, as false negatives (missed injury predictions) typically carry a higher safety cost than false positives.

-Applying the optimal threshold of 0.49, determined by Youden's J statistic, significantly improved the model's recognition capability:

 * TP* increased to 46, and *FN* decreased to 28.